 Methodology: PCR followed by capillary electrophoresis.
 Specimens are analyzed using 15 autosomal markers (D8S1179, D21S11, D7S820, CSF1PO, D3S1358, THO1, D13S317, D16S539, D2S1338, D19S433, vWa, TPOX, D18S51, D5S818, and FGA) and one gender marker (amelogenin).

 Limit of Detection: 2 percent of minor cell population.

 To complete Maternal T Cell Engraftment in SCID testing, samples should be collected to perform the following three tests: (1) A buccal swab or brush collected from the patient for Maternal T Cell Engraftment in SCID, Pre-Engraftment Specimen (ARUP test code 2014694), used as a genetic baseline for the patient.
 (2) A peripheral blood sample from the biological mother for Maternal T Cell Engraftment in SCID, Maternal Specimen (ARUP test code 2014704), used as a genetic baseline for the mother.
-(3) A peripheral blood sample collected from the patient for Maternal T Cell Engraftment in SCID, (ARUP test code 2014699).
+(3) A peripheral blood sample collected from the patient for Maternal T Cell Engraftment in SCID (ARUP test code 2014699).
 T cells isolated from the blood sample will be genotyped for comparison to the patient and biological mother baseline genotypes.
-If T cell sorting is not completed on the blood sample before submission, BMT Cell Isolation (ARUP test code 2005498) will be added.
-Additional charges apply.
+If T-cell sorting is not completed on the blood sample before submission of Maternal T Cell Engraftment in SCID (ARUP test code 2014699), BMT Cell Isolation (ARUP test code 2005498) will be added to each order of Maternal T Cell Engraftment in SCID (ARUP test code 20146990).
+Additional charges apply for cell isolation.

 81268; If cell sorting is performed, add 88184